walter-a-jablonowski/damn-small-engine/README.md

 * **SimpleControl:** A simple control that uses no style or JS (input, table, ...)
   * basically a synonym for `View`, uses DSEConfig's controlsFolder as additional folder prefix if set
 * **WebPage:** Builds a full web page, ability 2 add style, js and components
-  * A component is a piece of html that also needs styles and/or javascript.
-This class is able 2 add these in head and body automatically.
+  * A component is a piece of html that also needs styles and/or javascript
+  * This class is able 2 add these in head and body automatically
 * **ComponentBase:** Base class for a component that needs style/js includes and contains implementation
   * or include a component using `$webPage->newComponent()` if you don't need implementation